GSA/fpki-guides/pages/fpki_hottopic_googlect.md

 ### Frequently Asked Questions
 1. Will this impact my internal Agency CA?
-- It shouldn't if using the agency CA as a Root and not COMMON.
-This only impacts server authentication certificates that validate to a Root CA distributed by Microsoft, Apple, or Mozilla.
+- If you use the agency's CA as a Root (not FCPCA [COMMON]), it shouldn't have any impact.
+This only impacts server authentication certificates that validate to a Root CA distributed by Microsoft, Apple, or Mozilla trust stores.

 #### Google Certificate Transparency Recommended Reading
 1. [What is Certificate Transparency](https://www.certificate-transparency.org/)